CaringCaribou/caringcaribou/README.md

 - python-can
 - a pretty modern linux kernel

-## Extending the project
+## Extending the project with new modules
+- A template for new modules is available in `caringcaribou/modules/module_template.py`
-Create a python file with a function `module_main(args)` and put it in the ```tool/modules``` folder.
-Caring Caribou will automagically recognize it as a module and list it in the output of `./cc.py -h`
+- Create a python file with a function `module_main(args)` (or copy the template) in the `caringcaribou/modules` directory.
+- In `setup.py`, add an entry under `caringcaribou.modules`, referencing your new module like: `my_module = caringcaribou.modules.my_module`
+- Run `python setup.py install`
+- Verify that the module is available, should be listed in the output of `cc.py -h`

-For example, if your new module is located in `modules/foo.py` you run it with the command `./cc.py foo`.
+If your new module is located in `caringcaribou/modules/foo.py` you will run it with the command `cc.py foo`.
 Additional arguments (if any) are passed as arguments to the `module_main` function.

-A template for new modules is available in `tool/template`

 ## The target
 The target ECU used for the development setup is an STM32F107 based dev-board from ArcCore called Arctic EVK-M3, but the tool can be used against any ECU communicating over a CAN bus.